nhtri2003gmail/writeup-dctf21.cyberedu.ro-blindsight/README.md

 You can also download challenge in my repo (still need address server so refer to archived link above): [blindsight.zip](blindsight.zip)

-There will be 1 file in zip:
+There will be 1 file in zip

 - libc-2.23.so